nikasimovich/gds22/_agendas/week-4.md

 - [Today&rsquo;s Notes](https://paper.dropbox.com/doc/Penn-Graphic-Design-Week-4-Typography-and-Recording--Bbfhn7SqwzHpfT3p7uE9rQEPAQ-3bsN83AM5tdeeIxHme5X0)
 - Typography discussion
 - InDesign work session
-- Audition work session

 ### Homework
 - Bring in a complete draft of your project.
-Please include three options for the typeset card, and a rough cut of your audio file.
+Please include three options for the typeset card, and your audio recordings (no need to cut or edit them, we&rsquo;ll work on this in class.)
 Project is due in 2 weeks.

 ---